ontolex/frequency-attestation-corpus-information/index.md

 <dt id="bib-parvizi-oxford">[11]</dt>

-<dd>A. Parvizi, M. Kohl, M. González, R. Saurí, <cite>"Towards a Linguistic Ontology with an Emphasis on Reasoning and Knowledge Reuse"</cite> Language Resources and Evaluation Conference (LREC), May 2016.</dd>
+<dd>A. Parvizi, M. Kohl, M. GonzÃ¡lez, R. SaurÃ­, <cite>"Towards a Linguistic Ontology with an Emphasis on Reasoning and Knowledge Reuse"</cite> Language Resources and Evaluation Conference (LREC), May 2016.</dd>

 <dt id="bib-gracia-native">[12]</dt>